Geometry of vectorial martingale optimal transportations and duality: Further results on the structure of VMOT

+We note that the definition of semiconcavity here is so broad that there is no regularity imposed on $u_i$ other than that it be real-valued and measurable.

-Finally, let us prove Theorem \ref{mongesolution}. \begin{proof} The same assumption as in Theorem \ref{dualattainment} is made to ensure that there is a dual maximizer.
-Furthermore, by the semiconcavity on the cost, we can assume that $y \mapsto c(x,y)$ is concave for every $x \in I$ for which $(f_i, g_i, h_i)$ is a dual maximizer.
-Recall that this means
+\begin{proof} The same assumption as in Theorem \ref{main2} ensures there is a {\sf PDM}.
+By the semiconcavity on the cost, we can assume that $y \mapsto c(x,y)$ is concave for every $x \in I$ for which $(f_i, -g_i, h_i)_i$ is a {\sf PDM}, that is

-and for any minimizer $\pi \in {\rm MMT}(\mu,\nu)$ of the primal problem \eqref{MGTP},
+and for any minimizer $\pi\in {\rm VMT}(\vec\mu,\vec\nu)$ of the primal problem \eqref{VMOT},